Table of Contents

 - Let your pet sniff and show interest in the costume before putting them in it.

 - Keep treats handy so they see the costume as a good thing.
 As much as you can, use the treats to guide your pet into the costume—for example, if you’ve got a lion’s mane that goes over their head, guide their head through the hole by enticing them with food, and let them take the treat a few times before fastening it on fully.
 You don’t want your dog to feel tricked.

-- Next, try taking your pet on a walk while wearing it.
+- Take your pet on a walk while they’re wearing it.
 Be ready for them to be slower or distracted while they get used to the sounds and feelings of their costume, and of course, treat, treat, treat.